kubean-io/kubean/docs/test/testcase_details/create_cluster.md

     5. after creation, check the job-related pod status is "Succeeded", and check cluster status by sonobuoy
     6. check the cluster topology is: 1 master and 1 worker

-### Support k8s: 1.23
-    1. prepare the config file and set k8s version: 1.23.x
-    2. change cluster topology config: 1 master + 0 worker
-    3. start create cluster
-    4. after creation, check the job-related pod status is "Succeeded", and check cluster status by sonobuoy
-    5. check k8s version by cmd: kubectl version  --short, the "Server Version" should be: v1.23.x
-    6. check cluster node version, the version should be v1.23.x

-### Support k8s: 1.24
-    1. prepare the config file and set k8s version: 1.24.x
-    2. change cluster topology config: 1 master + 0 worker
-    3. start create cluster
-    4. after creation, check the job-related pod status is "Succeeded", and check cluster status by sonobuoy
-    5. check k8s version by cmd: kubectl version  --short, the "Server Version" should be: v1.24.x
-    6. check cluster node version, the version should be v1.24.x

 ### Support CRI: docker
     1. prepare the config file and set CRI: ContainerD
     2. set cluster topology to：1 master + 0 worker